-Online retail company, Away, uses humor to make their cart abandonment emails more entertaining.
+Online retail company, Ayr, uses humor to make their cart abandonment emails more entertaining.

 7. Offer multiple options for payment

-That’s why it’s a good idea to offer multiple options for payments.
+That’s why it’s a good idea to offer multiple payment options.
 Here are some of the payment options that you can offer:

 - Cash on delivery